 CNA uses Colossus to value personal injury cases.
 We have written a lot about Colossus and what a poor job it does of evaluating claims.
 To CNA's credit, they do seem to have recalibrated Colossus - as the program does allow you to do - to provide somewhat more reasonable offers than some of the other insurers - Allstate and USAA to name a few - that use Colossus.
 You also want to keep in mind that Colossus keeps track of your attorney's trial record and willingness to file lawsuits.
 If your lawyer settles all of his personal injury accident cases, Colossus is going to know that and, by extension, so is CNA.Who Defends Lawsuits Against CNA?

-Unlike most commercial insurers, CNA has a small in-house counsel in Maryland: the Law Offices of Anthony D. Dwyer.
+Unlike most commercial insurers, CNA has a small in-house counsel in Maryland: the Law Offices of Anthony D. Dwyer (Chris Mangold is there).
 The attorneys at the firm are CNA employees.
 Dwyer's office is a small, three lawyer office - all good lawyers.
 But they are spread thin; three lawyers covering all of Maryland and Washington, D.C.
 Accordingly, CNA still sends out much of its serious personal injury cases - particularly cases that may exceed the policy limits - to outside counsel.
-Outside law firms for CNA in Maryland in the past has include Whiteford Taylor Preston (Baltimore/Towson), Thompson O'Donnell (Washington, D.C.), and Walker & Murphy (Rockville).
+Outside law firms for CNA in Maryland have included Whiteford Taylor Preston (Baltimore/Towson), Thompson O'Donnell (Washington, D.C.), DeCaro Doran (Bowie), and Walker & Murphy (Rockville).
 It seems like CNA leans heavily on Thompson O'Donnell in motor vehicle accident/premises liability cases and Walker & Murphy in malpractice/nursing home lawsuits.Our Lawyers Can Help You with Your Accident Claim Against CNA

 - Valuing Your Accident Case (what kind of settlement can you expect from CNA?)